Preparing children for kindergarten can feel overwhelming. With so many expectations, it’s easy to wonder what actually matters most.

 Children don’t need perfect behavior—but they do need basic social understanding.

-- taking turns
+- Practice taking turns (board games are quite effective)

 These skills are built through everyday interactions and guided support.
+Repetition is key.

 4. Emotional Regulation